mjarestad/Filtry/README.md

     }

-And in your controller call Filter::make() and provide the data to filter and your filters array.
+In your controller or service call Filter::make() and provide the data to filter and your filters array.

     $filter = Filter::make(Input::all(), Link::$filters);